 - Click & Learn: Civil Procedure (C&L:CP) by Upchurch, Gilles and Ho (ISBN: 9781611633849).
 To purchase a copy, visit https://clickandlearnguide.com and create a Student Account.
 Register Your Account by completing the Log In Information and User Information, and agree to the Terms of Use.
 (Remember to save your Password).
-On the right, under Class Information, enter the Class Code 320-89-777.
-If you currently own a copy of Click & Learn, you can log on and link your account to my class by going to "My Account" and changing the code to 320-89-777 - You will need a current copy of the Federal Rules of Civil Procedure (hereinafter Rules) which contains a copy of the Federal Jurisdiction Statutes (28 U.S.C. xxxx).
-While you may use any current version of the FRCP and jurisdictional statues, I recommend the Federal Rules of Civil Procedure supplement available through Carolina Academic Press.
+On the right, under Class Information, enter the Class Code 323-089-2955.
+You will need to change your class code from last semester.
+Log onto C&L and link your account to my class by going to "My Account" and changing the code to 323-089-2955. - You will need a current copy of the Federal Rules of Civil Procedure (hereinafter Rules) which contains a copy of the Federal Jurisdiction Statutes (28 U.S.C. xxxx).
+While you may use any current version of the FRCP and jurisdictional statues, I recommend the Federal Rules of Civil Procedure supplement available through Carolina Academic Press, 978-1-5310-2757-5.